 By 2021-22, UNCSA will receive $151,018 in research and development sponsored program awards and licensing income, an increase of 5% ($7,171 additional over a five year average base of $143,847).

-From UNCSA: Through its highly ranked schools of Filmmaking and Design & Production, UNCSA has developed partnerships with industry leaders, resulting in guest lectures, internships, and in-kind gifts of hardware for current students.
+From UNCSA: Through its highly-ranked schools of Filmmaking and Design & Production, UNCSA has developed partnerships with industry leaders, resulting in guest lectures, internships, and in-kind gifts of hardware for current students.
 UNCSA is exploring research and development opportunities with these organizations and corporations.
 Specifically, UNCSA’s filmmaking program has launched the Media and Emerging Technology Lab (METL) as part of its foray into immersive technologies, and the program is led by Ryan Schmaltz, who was recruited from successful start-up technology leadership positions on the West Coast.
-UNCSA’s Design & Production program is developing the Institute for Performance Innovation as part of its venture into animatronics.
-The potential for building out these programs to supply emerging regional workforce needs is significant, according to a study by Boston Consulting Group, commissioned by UNCSA to examine the role of emerging technologies in the arts and related research and development opportunities.
+UNCSA’s Design & Production conservatory is developing an animatronics program.
+The potential for building out these programs to supply emerging regional workforce needs is exponential, according to a study by Boston Consulting Group, commissioned by UNCSA to examine the role of emerging technologies in the arts and related research and development opportunities.
 From medicine to national defense, industries are in search of creative content, and UNCSA graduates can provide this content through the perfect marriage of art and engineering.

 * The UNCSA results for several metrics are subject to substantial year-to-year variation reflecting the relatively small size of the UNCSA student population (about 1,300).
-Modest headcount variations often contribute relatively large percentage changes, contributing to fluctuations.
+Modest headcount variations often result in relatively large percentage changes, contributing to fluctuations.